A question I often get asked is “how do I fit all of this in?”, usually preceded by “My life is so busy, I really struggle to find the time”.

 Secondly, start thinking in terms of how you can support yourself so you get through this busy period without getting run down.
 Take the focus off all the “shoulds” (e.g. I should be eating better, exercising more, going to bed earlier, which can trigger feelings of guilt) and instead focus on your needs.
 What do you need to do to get you through this period?
 It may be that what you need to do is take regular relaxation or movement breaks throughout the day.
 When you focus on your needs, it becomes easier to give yourself permission to do those things .

 Thirdly, support your body and mind with the best nutrition you can manage.
 Those last 3 words are very intentional.
 Take the pressure off yourself and do your best to eat well.
-Keep it simple and try to ensure you get 4-5 servings of veg a day.
+Keep it simple and try get 4-5 servings of veg a day, but don’t beat yourself up if you don’t manage it every day.
 You know that lots of sugar is not going to help you have great energy so do your best to have healthy alternatives to hand – nuts, dried fruit, healthy bars and a bit of dark chocolate.
 The same goes for too much caffeine, whether it’s in the form of coffee, tea, chocolate or caffeinated soft drinks.
+Swap the high caffeine drinks for herbal teas or just plan H20 – your energy levels really will be better for it.

 You just need to be willing to find that bit of time and to use it wisely.